buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Types/IfcLayerSetDirectionEnum.md

 # IfcLayerSetDirectionEnum

-_IfcLayerSetDirectionEnum_ provides identification of the axis of element geometry, denoting the layer set thickness direction, or direction of layer offsets.
+_IfcLayerSetDirectionEnum_ provides identification of the axis of element geometry, denoting the layer set thickness direction, or direction of layer offsets.<!-- end of definition -->

 > HISTORY  New Type in IFC2x.